Einhornhool/100-days-of-code/r1-log.md

 ### R1D44
 Continued reading about the Wikipedia API.
 I watched parts of a video about it to get pushed in the right direction.
 Now trying to solve the rest alone (still not easy).

+### R1D45
+Managed to get data from the Wikipedia API.
+Now I just have to use and format it correctly.
+Everything's getting more clear now.